-Skill #1: Reading Comprehension
+1. Reading Comprehension

 Without these skills, it’s difficult for kids to even start writing.
 They will likely struggle with spelling and with creating text that’s meaningful.
 And they’ll have trouble revising and editing their work.
 Those tasks require re-reading closely to catch and fix mistakes or weak spots.

-Kids can struggle with transcription in many ways.
+Kids can struggle with transcription in lots of ways.
 Some have messy or illegible handwriting, even after being taught.
 Others write very slowly by hand.
-Still others may be able to write legibly or type quickly and accurately enough, but they may not be able to spell many words without help.
+And others might write legibly or type quickly and accurately enough, but they struggle to spell words without help.

 Using a keyboard can often help speed up transcription.
 But for some kids, the very act of typing is a struggle and gets in the way of writing.

-Skill #3: Sentence Construction
+3. Sentence Construction

 They may not understand the placement of verbs or how verb tenses work.
 They may also use sentences that are too simple or incomplete.
 Or they may string a lot of ideas together into long run-on sentences.

-Skill #4: Genre and Content Knowledge
+4. Genre and Content Knowledge

-Another example of a genre is a persuasive essay.
-When kids write a persuasive essay, they have to know what goes into that genre.
-The essay should include a position statement, reasons, facts to support reasons, and a conclusion that summarizes main reasons.
+Another example of a genre is the persuasive essay.
+To write one, kids need to use a position statement, reasons, facts to support reasons, and a conclusion that summarizes the main reasons.

-Skill #5: Planning, Revising and Editing
+5. Planning, Revising, and Editing

 There’s a process to writing.
-Kids need to know how to plan, revise and edit their work in order to express themselves well in writing.
+You have to plan, revise, and edit work to express yourself well in writing.
 Researchers have found that good writers plan what to write in their heads or through brief notes before they write a first draft.
-That requires strong executive skills, like working memory and attention.
+That requires strong executive functioning skills, like and focus.

 Kids also need to go back through what they’ve written to fix errors and make improvements so the message is clear.
 That requires understanding why and how to make changes to the text to make it better.

-What might help: Kids can learn specific strategies about the writing process.
+What can help: Kids can learn specific strategies about the writing process.
 For instance, the “hamburger” strategy helps kids plan a paragraph.
 A paragraph needs a topic sentence (top bun), main idea (patty), supporting details (condiments), and a conclusion (bottom bun).